BotDogs4645/BotdogsWiki/Code-Breakdown.md

 public class EncoderDrivePrelim extends CommandBase {
   /** Creates a new EncoderDrivePrelim. */
-  // Instance variables to store our drivetrain, distance to travel, speed in volts and the initial encoder value.
+  // Instance variables to store our drivetrain, distance to travel, speed in volts, and the initial encoder value.
   DriveTrain drive;
   double dist;
   double speedVs;